trentm/jirash/README.md

       }
     }

-Then use it (this is an example and might be a little out of date):
+Then use it.
+Note that the help output here is probably a little out of date (i.e. there are probably more supported commands in the latest).

     $ jirash help
     Usage: